 10 of 12

-Another benefit of having thinner or fewer branches at the top of the tree is how it allows your tree topper to stand alone.
-Here a simple star gains that much more gravity and interest because of how it alone defines the very crown of the tree with no other decorations or ornaments to distract from the focal point.
+Another benefit of having thinner or fewer branches at the top of the tree is that it allows your tree topper to stand alone.
+A simple star gains that much more gravitas and interest because of how it alone defines the very crown of the tree with no other decorations or ornaments to distract from the focal point.
 The number and size of the ornaments increases steadily down the tree as the foliage thickens.
 This weighted approach to trimming creates a tiered look that accentuates the sturdy base of the tree while giving the star topper enough space to shine.Continue to 11 of 12 below.

 11 of 12